itamar8910/3DInteractionClassification/README.md

 7. Classify interaction
 <p align="center"><img src="https://preview.ibb.co/cZUBYo/Screen_Shot_2018_07_24_at_15_36_46.png" width="100%"></p>

-This approach worked well but had room for improvment.
+This approach worked poorley.
 <br/>
-This is because the many errors that can happend while calibrating.
+This is because the many errors occurred while calibrating.
-We wanted a better approach, that does not require calibration and that will work better.
+We wanted a different approach, that does not require calibration.
 <p align="center"><img src="https://preview.ibb.co/n46VR8/Screen_Shot_2018_07_24_at_15_38_48.png" width="100%"></p>

 # Second approach - 3D estimation
 <p align="center"><img src="https://preview.ibb.co/jKXWYo/Screen_Shot_2018_07_24_at_15_46_24.png" width="100%"></p>
-Instead of tring to reconstructe the 3D dimension, we tried to estimate it.
+Instead of tring to reconstructe the 3D dimension scene, we tried to estimate it.
-We used deep learning and Image proccssing technologie in order to approximate the 3D dimension.
+We used deep learning and Image proccssing algorithms in order to approximate the 3D scene.

 <b>Our detection steps:</b><br/>
 <b>1.
 Detect person using tinyFaces:</b> using deep learning classification(tinyFace model - CNN architecture) we can find the face dimensions of people in the scene with high accuracy even in very small and low resolution.